garyhurtz/cmp_kitty/README.md

 Match snake-case words, which are groups of two or more case-insensitive words with word boundaries designated by a single underscore, rather than a space.
 For example, this_is_snake_case.

+- match_dot_case [default: true]

+Match dot-case words, which are groups of two or more case-insensitive words with word boundaries designated by a single dot, rather than a space.
+For example, this.is.dot.case.

 - match_words_with_punctuation [default: true]